Taweria/cursor-anim/README.md

 **It's a circle cursor animated when you click on the page.**

-I did this project during my training at BeCode.org, to further my learning about github, html, css and js.
+I did this project during my training at BeCode.org, to further my learning about github, html, css/sass and js.

 # Used languages

 * HTML
-* CSS
+* CSS/SASS
 * Javascript